 The host-state area does not contain a selector field for LDTR.
-LDTR is established as follows on all VM exits: the selector is cleared to 0000H, the segment is marked unusable and is otherwise undefined (although the base address is always canonical).
+LDTR is established as follows on all VM exits: the selector is cleared to 0000H, the segment is marked unusable and is otherwise undefined.

 The base addresses for GDTR and IDTR are loaded from the GDTR base-address field and the IDTR base-address field, respectively.
 If the processor supports the Intel 64 architecture and the processor supports N < 64 linear-address bits, each of bits 63:N of each base address is set to the value of bit N-1 of that base address.
 The GDTR and IDTR limits are each set to FFFH.